goya151/Puppetmaster-Vagrant/shared/modules/ntp/README.markdown

 ####`iburst_enable`

 Specifies whether to enable the iburst option for every NTP peer.
-Valid options: 'true' or 'false'.
-Default value: 'false' (except on AIX and Debian)
+Valid options: true or false.
+Default value: false (except on AIX and Debian)

 ####`interfaces`

 Specifies one or more network interfaces for NTP to listen on.
 Valid options: array.
 Default value: [ ]

+####`interfaces_ignore`

+Specifies one or more ignore pattern for the NTP listener configuration (e.g. all, wildcard, ipv6, ...).
+Valid options: array.
+Default value: [ ]

+#### `keys`

+Distributes keys to keys file.
+Valid options: array of keys.
+Default value: [ ]

 ####`keys_controlkey`

-Provides a control key to be used by NTP.
-Valid options: string.
+Specifies the key identifier to use with the ntpq utility.
+Valid options: value in the range of 1 to 65,534 inclusive.
 Default value: ' '

 ####`keys_enable`

 Tells Puppet whether to enable key-based authentication.
-Valid options: 'true' or 'false'.
-Default value: 'false'
+Valid options: true or false.
+Default value: false

 ####`keys_file`

-Specifies an NTP keys file.
+Specifies the complete path and location of the MD5 key file containing the keys and key identifiers used by ntpd, ntpq and ntpdc when operating with symmetric key cryptography.
 Valid options: string containing an absolute path.
-Default value: '/etc/ntp/keys' (except on AIX, SLES, and Solaris)
+Default value: `/etc/ntp.keys` (except on RedHat and Amazon, where it is `/etc/ntp/keys`).

 ####`keys_requestkey`

-Provides a request key to be used by NTP.
-Valid options: string.
+Specifies the key identifier to use with the ntpdc utility program.
+Valid options: value in the range of 1 to 65,534 inclusive.
 Default value: ' '

 #### `keys_trusted`:
 Provides one or more keys to be trusted by NTP.
 Valid options: array of keys.
 Default value: [ ]